-- Speed control will only function in 3rd, 4th, or 5th gear when in the Autostick® mode (if equipped). - The speed control may not engage if a different size tire is installed on one wheel, such as the compact spare tire.
+- Electronic Speed Control will only function in 3rd, 4th, or 5th gear when in the Autostick[®] mode (if equipped). - The Electronic Speed Control may not engage if a different size tire is installed on one wheel, such as the compact spare tire.